tariq786/Peerapps/README.md

  - PeerApps is a data application framework built on the Peercoin blockchain.
  - Learn more about our individual modules (PeerMessage, PeerBlog, etc) by going to the modules/ directory and scoping their READMEs.
  - Learn more about Peercoin from [here](http://peercoin.net/), and check out our forums at [Peercointalk](http://peercointalk.org/).
  - NOTE!
-We are currently in BETA.
-As such, this application should only be used on Peercoin's testnet.
+We are currently in ALPHA.
+As such, this application should only be used on Peercoin's testnet, and no binaries will be released.

 ## Installation Process